sanika-cs/AI-Powered-Text-to-Chart-Generator-System/README.md

 ##  Example

 **Input:**
-> "Show total sales by region for products starting with 'A' in 2024"
+> "Show total sales by region for products  in 2024"

 **Output:**
 - Bar chart with regions on x-axis
 - Total sales on y-axis
-- Filtered for products starting with "A" in 2024
+- Filtered for products  in 2024

 ---